Local Government Reorganisation

 Close enough to be local, big enough to stay strong

-Our proposal, ‘Close enough to be local, big enough to stay strong’ shows the detailed evidence and consideration that underpins our shared vision for the future of local government that will best deliver for the people of Hampshire and the Solent.
-You can view and download the proposal and its appendices below:
+This has helped to shape the option that we have submitted to government.
+Our proposal, ‘Close enough to be local, big enough to stay strong’ shows the detailed evidence that has informed our shared vision for the future of local government.

 Proposal